mnot/I-D/httpbis-alt-svc/draft.md

 ## Caching Alt-Svc Header Field Values

-When an alternate service is advertised using Alt-Svc, it is considered usable for 24 hours from generation of the message.
+When an alternate service is advertised using Alt-Svc, it is considered fresh for 24 hours from generation of the message.
 This can be modified with the 'ma' (max-age') parameter;